scala-ide/docs/dev/building/building.rst

 Run the build
 -------------

-Oper your terminal, navigate to the project's root, and then:
+Open your terminal, navigate to the project's root, and then:

 .. code-block:: bash